Helping Our Students MAKE a Job, Not Just TAKE a Job!

 View the most recent YEA! videos

-Listen to an interview with Terri Smatla, YEA!
+Listen to an interview with Terri Smatla, former YEA!
 Program Coordinator and 2016 Saunders Scholar recipient Brayden Kelley as he discusses his new business along with his participation in the Grand Junction Young Entrepreneurs Academy.

 This program offers students the chance to: